book

 In this example, you create a candlestick chart that shows the open, high, low, and close prices of one of the banking securities.
 Follow these steps to create the candlestick chart:

-5. Call the Candlestick constructor with the time and open, high, low, and close price Series.
+# Call the Candlestick constructor with the time and open, high, low, and close price series to create the candlestick plot.

 open=data['open'],